Courageous cancer survivor Soraya Kelly is packing a punch with an inspirational Campaign that has attracted support from all around the world.

 She added: “Thank you to absolutely everyone who has supported me – it is very much appreciated.”

-#theglovesareon is all about the courage to step back in the ring when life knocks you down, the strength to keep fighting through adversity, the swagger to celebrate the success you deserve, and the faith that you will make that crucial difference in our world.
+And is all about the courage to step back in the ring when life knocks you down, the strength to keep fighting through adversity, and the faith that you will make that crucial difference in our world.

 It is led by Soraya Kelly, Chaired by Sue Vincent-Jones, and supported by Trustees Nick Kelly, John Harding and Kate Knight.

 FOR THE RECORD: Now #TGAO are petitioning the Parliament I work for, its time for me to swiftly step aside to focus on my more professional projects – and my ever urgent activism, of course.